mobilecoinfoundation/mc-oblivious/CONTRIBUTING.md

 `mc-oblivious` was created to meet the needs of *MobileCoin Fog*, to be used in SGX enclaves in fog servers.

-`mc-oblivious` is, as far as we know, the *first* oblivious RAM implementation world-wide that will deployed to production and serve real user requests.
+`mc-oblivious` is, as far as we know, the *first* oblivious RAM implementation world-wide that has deployed to production and serve real user requests.

-Please report issues to https://github.com/mobilecoinofficial/mc-oblivious/issues.
+Please report issues to [mc-oblivious/issues](https://github.com/mobilecoinfoundation/mc-oblivious/issues).

 1. Search both open and closed tickets to make sure your bug report is not a duplicate.
 1. Do not use github issues as a forum.
-To participate in community discussions, please use the community forum at [community.mobilecoin.foundation](https://community.mobilecoin.foundation).
+To participate in community discussions, please use the community forum at [community.mobilecoin.foundation](https://community.mobilecoin.foundation), or join us at discord.

 ## Pull Requests (PRs)